understanding loneliness

 Volunteering can help us meet new people and do something that can give us a sense of purpose.
 Volunteering Australia is a national body that helps match your skills and wants with a volunteering opportunity near you.

-Our tips for a healthy headspace can support you to live your life in a positive and meaningful way and help you bounce back when times are tough.
-These are things like building skills for tough times, getting enough sleep, eating well, cutting back on alcohol and other drugs, and staying active.
+As well as working to connect with others, it’s important to look after yourself.
+Our tips for a healthy headspace can help when we’re having a hard time.
+These are things like practising self-care, building skills for tough times, getting enough sleep, eating well, cutting back on alcohol and other drugs, and staying active.

 headspace Online Communities hosts weekly discussions for young people by young people.
 You can join the headspace online community to chat with peers about a variety of topics, or view the transcripts.